lamini-ai/lamini-examples/rag.md

 Language models may lack recent data and do not have access to your private data, resulting in potentially uninformative or inaccurate replies.
-In addition, models can't learn new information without going through a computationally expensive and time consuming retraining process to modify the model :cry:.
-This is where retrieval augmented generation (RAG) steps in, efficiently allowing users to incorporate their internal knowledge base for more accurate responses without modifying the underlying model itself :smiley: :thumbsup:.
+This is where retrieval augmented generation (RAG) steps in, efficiently allowing users to incorporate their internal knowledge base or real time data for more accurate responses without modifying the underlying model itself :smiley: :thumbsup:.

 Here is a high level overview of the RAG process.